Researcher, Health and Data

-To apply, please submit the following by October 25, 2019 (applications will be reviewed on a rolling basis):
+To apply, please submit the following by January 31, 2021 using this link (applications will be reviewed on a rolling basis):

 - Your resume or CV.

-- Cover letter describing your current research projects, as well as your ideal research and professional trajectory.
+- Cover letter describing your current research projects or work, as well as your ideal research and professional trajectory.
 Please also indicate your desired start date and highlight any experiences that may contribute to your success in this position.